tiacsys/bridle/doc/bridle/ug_west_meta_tool.rst

 In European tradition, a |zephyr|_ is a light wind or a |west wind|_, named after |Zephyrus|_, the Greek god or personification of the west wind.
 Don't worry, this is not going to be a lesson in Greek methodology.
-Rather, it is an attempt to find a "possible" explanation why the Zephyr project in so many cases refers to and relies on a small, inconspicuous but essential meta-tool called ``west``\ [#west-repo]_.
-What this meta-tool is capable of doing can be read in detail at section :ref:`west <zephyr:west>` in the Zephyr project documentation.
+Rather, it is an attempt to find a "possible" explanation why the |ZEPHYR| in so many cases refers to and relies on a small, inconspicuous but essential meta-tool called ``west``\ [#west-repo]_.
+What this meta-tool is capable of doing can be read in detail at section :ref:`west <zephyr:west>` in the |ZEPHYR| documentation.

 .. |zephyr| replace:: :strong:`zephyr`
 .. _zephyr: https://en.wikipedia.org/wiki/Zephyr